sanger-tol/docker-images/README.md

 * GITHUB_DOCKER_TOKEN use them to push images to ghcr.io

 ### Build Docker images automatically by GitLab CI/CD pipeline
+Building or testing pipeline for your application should be triggered automatically when you add or updte an application and push or make an merge request.

 1. Create a new branch from the main branch.
 2. Add your Dockerfile in a newly created directory usisng the above insturction.
 3. Or update the Dockerfile and related files, in this case, don't forget to update the app_versio or container_version for build parameters.